-To separate these two mechanisms, is is necessary to examine a case where the proportion of individuals from the highest status groups is uncorrelated with the fractionalization.
+To separate these two mechanisms, it is necessary to examine a case where the proportion of individuals from the most powerful groups is uncorrelated with the fractionalization.
 For this reason, the main analysis will focus on public goods provision in rural Northern India.
 All regions of peninsular India have some degree of exposure to the caste system, a ranked system of identities which, at least in theory, assigns relative status to India's hundreds of endogamous caste groups, or jatis.
 In popular discussion, jatis are often discussed in terms of the categories to which they are assigned for the purpose of affirmative action: "upper" or "twice born" castes; "intermediate" or "peasant" castes; "other backward classes" and "untouchables" or "scheduled castes."
 The "scheduled tribes" of the hills and the Muslim minority are somewhat outside of this system, but are usually considered to be poor and politically marginalized.
 These levels of social status are associated with, though not identical to, levels of wealth, education and traditional political power.
-Certain groups that combine relatively high status, large size, and control over land are referred to as as "dominant castes", and exercise disproportionate political power within specific regions (Frankel and Rao, 1989; Srinivas, 1987; Lee, 2016).
+Certain groups that combine relatively high status, large size, and control over land are referred to as "dominant castes", and exercise disproportionate political power within specific regions (Srinivas, 1987; Lee, 2016).

 Caste differs in several important respects from ethnic identities in other parts of the world, especially in its embrace to ranking.
-However, none of these differences lead to violations of the basic assumptions about ethnic divisions that underlie the diversity hypothesis: That goods preferences be heterogenous across groups, that social sanctioning be more effective within groups, and that identities be commonly known.
+However, none of these differences lead to violations of the basic assumptions about ethnic divisions that underlie the diversity hypothesis: That goods preferences be heterogeneous across groups, that social sanctioning be more effective within groups, and that identities be commonly known.
 In fact, experimental evidence in India shows that there are great difficulties in cooperation between castes and low levels of other-regarding preferences across castes (Fehr, Hoff and Kshetramade, 2008).
-Similarly Banerjee and Somanathan (2007) replicate the diversity finding across Indian districts, leading many to cite India as support for the diversity hypothesis.2
+Similarly Banerjee and Somanathan (2007) replicate the diversity finding across Indian districts, leading many to cite India as support for the diversity hypothesis.5 decisions in India.
+Not only does the caste identity of officials appear to effect who received services (Besley et al., 2004), but upper caste individuals in particular appear to have strong preferences against any type of redistribution to the lower castes (Fehr, Hoff and Kshetramade, 2008).
+A perception of discrimination by the upper castes has also been at the center of the movements for lower caste empowerment that have flourished since the early 20th century (Jaffrelot, 2003).